berndblume/noi/README.md

 ## Usage
 `./noi.py <n>`

-Will run a Towers of Hanoi simulation for a stack of `n` pucks.
+Will run a Towers of Hanoi simulation for a stack of `n` coins.
 If `n` is not given, not numeric, or out of bounds, the maximum possible for the screen size will be assumed.

 ## Screenshots